pswart/Esp8266MqttTemperature/README.md

 # Esp8266MqttTemperature
-MQTT via Ethernet connected thermometer using ESP8266 with thermistor to sense temperature.
+MQTT via Ethernet connected thermometer using ESP8266 with DHT22 sensor to sense temperature and humidity.

 Using Arduino IDE version 1.6.12.